C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 prcs.add_ingredient(workup)
 ```

-# Add Condition nodes to the Process node
+# Add Conditions to the Process

+Its possible that our [`Process`](../nodes/process.md) was carried out under specific physical conditions.
+We can codify this by adding [`Condition`](../subobjects/condition.md) nodes to the process.

 ``` python
 temp = cript.Condition(key="temperature", value=25, unit="celsius")